-Check the free play of the drive chain and adjust if necessary.
+Check the free play of the drive chain and adjust as necessary.

-Check for damaged or missing O-rings or and rollers.
+Check for damaged or missing O-rings and rollers

-Check the sprocket axel and pinion for distortion, excessive wear or other damages.
+Check the sprocket axle and pinion for distortion, excessive wear or other damage.

-1. Good 2.
-Replace
+Good Replace

 NOTICE Replace the chain and sprockets together to prevent rapid chain and sprocket wear.
 Install a new retaining ring each time the engine sprocket is removed.